hmrc/hmrc.github.io/_posts/development-documentation/2015-01-30-requirements-for-commiters.md

 ### Working with sensitive strings such as passwords, internal URLs and API keys

-The general principle is that code should be written in such a way that percludes sensitive strings being added to the code for any reason in the first place.
+The general principle is that code should be written in such a way that precludes sensitive strings being added to the code for any reason in the first place.

 - Services will have sensitive strings injected upon deployment; it is not ncecessary for the code repository to contain any senstive stirngs
 - Scripts and stand-alone apps obtain sensitive strings by reading them from a file *outside* of the project.
 The typical convention for this is to add a hidden 'dot' directory in the users' home directory and a file(s) inside that contains the credentials.
 [An example of this in our releaser app](https://github.com/hmrc/releaser/blob/2cb97a5832d7a9e7d744c5397d358f4ada549d1f/src/main/scala/uk/gov/hmrc/releaser/Releaser.scala#L93-L97)